Maned rat: Diet

 Its diet in the wild consists largely of leaves, fruit, and other plant material, but it has been known to eat meat, cereals, root vegetables, and insects in captivity.
 Food is eaten by sitting on its haunches and using its forepaws to bring food items to its mouth.
 It is the only species in the super family Muroidea whose stomach is highly compartmentalized.
 The stomach contains five anatomically discrete sections that superficially resemble the sacculated configuration characteristic of ruminant artiodactyls.
 By virtue of its large size and biomass, L. imhausi may be one of the few muroid rodents that can harbor a symbiotic microflora in the foregut and profit metabolically from gastric fermentation of cellulose.

 Habitat

 The habitat of the maned rat ranges from nearly sea level, in Ethiopia and Somalia, to more typically the drier, highland forests and woodlands of Somalia, Ethiopia, Sudan, Tanzania, Uganda, and Kenya.
-Fossil remains have been found as far north as Israel, however.
+Fossil remains have been found as far north as Palestine, however.
 They are often found in rocky areas or in hollow tree trunks and holes along the tops of ravines, and have also been found nesting among rocks on cliff-faces.